aaronreidsmith/aaronreidsmith.github.io/_posts/2020-11-30-perl-weekly-challenge-089.md

 [GitHub Link](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-089/aaronreidsmith/raku/ch-2.raku)

-See below for explanation and any implementation-specific comments
+See below for explanation and any implementation-specific comments.

 ```
 subset OddPositiveInt of Int where { $_ ~~ Int && $_ > 0 && !($_ %% 2) }